DAY 1: SACRED VALLEY OF THE INCAS (Pisac + Moray + Maras + Salt mines + Ollantaytambo)

 - Two nights hotel accommodation with private room, bathroom and breakfast included

 - Bus tickets from Aguas Calientes – Machu Picchu -Aguas Calientes

 WHAT IS NOT INCLUDED FOR THE SACRED VALLELY & SHORT INCA TRAIL?

 - Huayna Picchu Tickets: $75 USD per person

 - Upgrade to Vistadome: $57 USD per person

 - Transfer from the airport to hotel: (Cusco only)

-***The Sacred Valley & Short Inca Trail Machu Picchu tour is available on any date as long as there are at least 2 people in the group (except February when it is closed for maintenance).
-This trek still takes you into Machu Picchu by walking through the SUN GATE, you will get to explore some incredible Inca ruins along the way.
+***The Sacred Valley & Short Inca Trail Tour Package is available on any date as long as there are at least 2 people in the group (except February when it is closed for maintenance).
+This trek still takes you into Machu Picchu by walking through the SUN GATE.
+You will get to explore some incredible Inca ruins along the way.***

 |No. OF PEOPLE||PRICE|